acorn-technology/python-lab/Lab3-Modules/README.md

 c: bar.c
 ```

-Here we see that the module name of relative modules depends on where it is loaded from (as well as the `__main__` naming of the script that is run).
+Here we see that the module name of relative modules depends on where it is loaded from (as well as the script that is run is named `__main__`).

-If you in c.py add in the lines
+If you in c.py add the lines

 ```python
 from ..b import b_name